Phuket Town Coolest Cafés

-The Old Phuket Coffee is one of the most popular bar in the old part of Phuket town.
-They were an instant success for 2 reasons.
+The Old Phuket Coffee is one of the most popular bar in the old part of Phuket Town.
+They were an instant success for two reasons.
 First, they have a very strategic location at the intersection of Yaowarat Road and Thalang Road.
-In addition to the golden spot they did a great deal of effort to decorate the bar in an old Phuket Style.
+In addition to the golden spot, they did a great deal of effort to decorate the bar in an old Phuket Style.
 Dark old wood with old radios and miniature Thai houses hanging in the walls.
-Outside is just a s fun with old bicycles in front of the windows.
+Outside is just as fun with old bicycles in front of the windows.
 Old motorbikes and photographs from the past make The Old Phuket Coffee an irresistible tourist magnet all day long until late.

 The place is particularly busy on Sunday afternoon as it sits at the very beginning of the Phuket Sunday Walking Street Market.

 Prices are normal to high for this part of town.
-They serve a decent choice of Thai food but not really Phuket food.
+They serve a decent choice of Thai food but unfortunately, it’s not Phuket food.
 A beer will cost you 70 to 90 baht and a soft drink 35 baht.
 A coconut is 80 baht.
-A fried rice is 150 baht and a Pad Thai 120 baht.
+Fried rice is 150 baht and a Pad Thai 120 baht.

 The Old Phuket Coffee